rikot/Hololens/hololens/hololens-release-notes.md

 > [!TIP]
 > Searching for a feature but didn't find it on this page?
 Try checking out of the previous feature release pages.
 You can navigate there using the links provided, or the table of contents.

+## Windows Holographic, version 24H1 - June 2024 Update

+- Build 22621.12XX

+Improvements and fixes in the update:

+- Fixed a keyboard issue blocking Chinese typing with Microsoft PinYin IME.
+- Minimized the occurrence of unplanned activations of the system voice command ‘what is my IP’.

 ## Windows Holographic, version 24H1 - May 2024 Update